📋 8 in this guide

 Why this breaks down: teams treat the 15 minutes as a guideline.
 "Just five more minutes."
 Then it's 20.
 Then 25.
 The constraint evaporates.
 People start treating it like a planning meeting.
 Problem-solving creeps in.
 The Scrum Master stops enforcing the boundary.

 In a distributed team, the equivalent is: camera on, no multitasking visible.
 You're not checking Slack while someone else talks.
-That's the remote version of standing.
+That's the remote version of a mobile, focused standup.

-Use this when your team says things like "I'm 60% done with the API integration" or "I'm still on the database migration."
+Skip this when your team is saying things like "I'm 60% done with the API integration" or "I'm still on the database migration."
 That's status theater.
-Switch to the three questions and watch the conversation change.
-Suddenly people say "I finished the auth schema yesterday.
-Today I'm writing the integration tests.
-I'm blocked waiting for the staging environment."
+Switch to a structure that asks for completion or achievement instead of effort.

-The three questions work because they're constraint.
-They're not open-ended.
+The structure works because it's constraint.
+It's not open-ended.
 "What's your update?" is open.
 People meander.
-"What did you complete yesterday?" is closed.
+"What did you complete yesterday?" or "What did you achieve yesterday?" is closed.
 You either did or you didn't.

 Why this breaks down: teams add questions.
 "What are you working on?" gets added.
 Then "What's your confidence level?"
 Then the standup becomes eight questions and 20 minutes.
-Start with three.
+Start with a clear structure.
 If you need more, you're not running a standup anymore.
 You're running a planning meeting.

 Identify Blockers by Name, Not by Vagueness